drewww/substrate/notes/to-do.md

 -------

  - test small versions
- - adjust offset so symbols can appear to move between tiles
+ - DONE adjust offset so symbols can appear to move between tiles
    - this has proven to be hard. look at if we can just move it faster and "hide" the issues?
    - otherwise we need to do tricky clipping stuff. turn off clipping in some circumstances, and move it over, turn it back on?
    - and we'd need to fix the smearing issue. may need to be a first-order internal capability because it's really jointly rendering two cells at once.
    - another idea: make it move to the right and fade out and fade in on the next cell? just in the last two frames
  - DONE add symbolScaleX and symbolScaleY.
 Simple, creates more options.
  - consider skewX and skewY
- - think about "mobile cells."
+ - DONE think about "mobile cells."
    - there's a rendering issue with them and redrawing -- gotta be careful with dirtying everything around them properly.
  - Look into blend modes and decide whether/how we want to do that.
  - test layering multiple canvases